anon3y/predict-emotion-from-voice-/README.md

 Actor (01 to 24.
 Odd numbered actors are male, even numbered actors are female).

+<b> For ML Prototype Random Forest is used for classifying emotions <b>
-<b>Method used for feature engineering <b> : Cepstral mean and variance normalization (CMVN) is a computationally efficient normalization technique for robust speech recognition.
+<b>approach taken for  feature engineering <b> : Cepstral mean and variance normalization (CMVN) is a computationally efficient normalization technique for robust speech recognition.